Paynesville and District

 Just 17 kilometres from Bairnsdale, Paynesville offers lakeside and canal living with direct access to Lake King and Lake Victoria in the heart of the Gippsland Lakes.
 Paynesville is known as the boating capital of Victoria, has a strong boating and tourism-based economy and is one of the fastest growing communities in the region.

-Council recently celebrated the completion of several major projects in the area, including the redevelopment of the Paynesville foreshore, an upgrade of the Esplanade boat ramp and jetty, refurbishment of the Progress Jetty toilets, and the redevelopment of Gilsenen Reserve.
-These projects contribute to Council’s vision of building a thriving, vibrant and livable East Gippsland.
+Council recently celebrated the completion of several major projects in the area, including the redevelopment of the Paynesville foreshore, an upgrade of the Esplanade boat ramp and jetty, refurbishment of the Progress Jetty toilets, and the redevelopment of Gilsenan Reserve.
+These projects contribute to Council’s vision of building a thriving, vibrant and liveable East Gippsland.

 Learn more about Council’s plans for Paynesville and District by clicking on the links below.